bradlet/broadboards/README.md

 ### Deployment Instructions
 1. Git clone the repository onto whatever box you'll be deploying to.
 2. Run 'npm install' on both the outer (server) and inner (client) directories.
+3. In the inner directory, run 'npm run build'.
-3. In the outer directory run 'npm start'.
+4. In the outer directory run 'npm start'.